How domestic properties are assessed for Council Tax bands

 - cupboards opening off excluded areas

-- columns, piers, chimney breasts etc.
+- columns, piers or chimney breasts

 - areas covered by stud walls and partitions

 EFA includes the area occupied by fitted units or built-in cupboards within measured rooms.
-It also includes the area of large walk-in cupboards and stores, accessed from within the dwelling.
+It also includes the area of large walk-in cupboards and stores accessed from within the dwelling.

-Note: EFA compared to net internal area (NIA)
+EFA compared to net internal area (NIA)

 Net Internal Area (NIA) is the useable area within a building, measured to the internal face of perimeter walls on all floors.
 It includes areas enclosed and crossed by non-structural partitions, such as corridors and passages.
 Corridors and passages are only excluded if they are used communally.